mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

 - title: Advanced Data Structures
   description: With the ES2015 version of the JavaScript specification came several
     new data structures like Map, Set, WeakMap, WeakSet and Proxy.
-We’ll look at the motivations for adding these features to the language, and get hands-on solving some problems that would be much more difficult were it not for these new constructs.
+We’ll look at the motivations for adding these features to the language and get hands-on experience solving some problems that would be much more difficult were it not for these new constructs.
   duration: 165
   agenda_items:
   - title: Maps and Sets
-    description: "`Map` and `Set` are new data structures, that have distinct advantages in certain use cases.
+    description: "`Map` and `Set` are new data structures that have distinct advantages in various use cases.
 We’ll study both in detail, including their “weak” counterparts:
       `WeakMap` and `WeakSet`."
     item_type: lecture
     start_time: '14:00'